 Eek!
-Somehow it’s August already and the party just got started.
-Before you know it, you’ll be preparing to fall back into the school routine of early bedtimes, after school activities and those dreaded early morning tantrums.
+Somehow it’s August already.
+Before you know it, you’ll be preparing to fall back into the school routine and those dreaded early morning tantrums.
 So before the lazy days of summer become just a distant memory, drop everything, get outside, and pack in as much summer as you possibly can.
-From day trips to petting farms to swimming holes, we rounded up 30 fun and super easy ideas to make your family’s last days of summer as memorable as the first.
+From day trips to petting farms to swimming holes, we’ve rounded up 30 fun and easy ideas to make your family’s last days of summer as memorable as the first.

 14. Hike, swim and picnic around Rattlesnake Lake.

 15. Ride the kiddie amusement park rides at Remlinger Farms.

 16. Let your little carpenter nail, hammer and saw until their heart’s content at Mercer Island’s Adventure Playground.

 17. Perfect your short game at one of these six mini golf hot spots.

 18. Take your little buckaroo horseback riding.